AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Navigation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/navigation.html), [Language Navigation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/language-navigation.html), and [Breadcrumb Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/breadcrumb.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Navigation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/navigation.html), [Language Navigation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/language-navigation.html), and [Breadcrumb Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/breadcrumb.html) instead.

 An automatic sitemap listing, which (with the default settings) lists all pages (as active links) in the current website.
 For example, an extract shows:

 ![dc_sitemap_use](assets/dc_sitemap_use.png)

-If required you can configure:
+If necessary, you can configure the following:

 * **Sitemap**